fsist/future-streams/README.md

 ### State machines

-Each Source and Sink instance is (potentially) mutable, and obeys the strict concurrency guaranteed specified by Reactive Streams.
+Each Source and Sink instance is (potentially) mutable, and obeys the strict concurrency guarantee specified by Reactive Streams.
 This lets us write Future-based state machines.
 I should really come up with better examples that actually require asynchronicity, but this should at least demonstrate the mechanism.